MUFG Pension & Market Services

 1. What is this policy?

-MUFG Pension & Market Services is committed to complying with all applicable laws and regulations and conducting our business with the highest standards of ethics and integrity.
+MUFG Pension & Market Services Holdings Pty Ltd and its subsidiaries (together MUFG Pension & Market Services) is committed to complying with all applicable laws and regulations and conducting our business with high standards of ethics and integrity.
 MUFG Pension & Market Services does not tolerate bribery and corruption.
-The Anti-Bribery and Anti-Corruption Policy (the Policy) supports the Code of Conduct and Ethics that sets the standards for the way we work.
+The MUFG Pension & Market Services Anti-Bribery and Anti-Corruption Policy (Policy) supports the Code of Conduct and Ethics that sets the standards for the way we work.

-Words in bold have the meaning stated in ‘Section 8.
-Definitions’ and appear in bold when first used.
+Words in bold have the meaning stated in Section 9 (Definitions) and appear in bold when first used.

 2. Why do we need this policy?

-Bribery and Corruption have a detrimental impact on society and the integrity of the markets.
+Bribery and Corruption have a detrimental impact on society and the integrity of markets.
 MUFG Pension & Market Services aims to act with the highest standard of integrity and honesty in all it does and is committed to drive an effective anti-bribery culture.

 Adherence to anti-bribery and anti-corruption best practice governance, controls and compliance is essential to our business principles and is consistent with our values.